aryanxxvii/pico-db/README.md

-A minimal barebones SQLite-3 clone from scratch in C.
+A minimal SQLite3 clone from scratch in C.